 If the new car, truck or SUV doesn’t make much or any profit, the dealership has to make up for it by selling finance and add-on products.
 Most of the time, a dealership can sell finance for as much as they can, and it’s really just like any other product.
 The dealer has a rate it gets charged by the finance company, and all the interest above that rate goes to the dealer as commission or profit, whichever way you want to look at it.

 It’s the same story with add-on insurance products, and these can really make a difference to the dealer’s bottom line.
-Add products that might be offered include:
+Add-on products that might be offered include:

 - Payment protection